 The house includes a small room at the back that serves as the nursery for the couple's newborn.

-The bathroom has been done as a wet room, meaning that it's been waterproofed well, and there is no separation between shower and the rest of the room, leaving more space to move around.
+The bathroom has been done as a wet room, meaning that it's been waterproofed well, and there is no separation between the shower and the rest of the room, leaving more space to move around.

 Over the kitchen, bathroom and nursery is the sleeping loft, which has windows on both side for improved cross-ventilation, and an extended floor to permit more movement around when upstairs.